heidtJJ/File_Browser/README.md

 	\<a file text\>

 where file is the name of another file and text is a piece of text.
+The 'a' stands for anchor.
 For example, here’s a line of text that contains an anchor:

     Here is more \<a info.txt information.\>"